Jesse James (tight end): Professional career

+Pre-draft

 Coming out of Penn State, James was projected to be drafted anywhere from the fourth to sixth round by the majority of NFL analysts and scouts.
 He received an invitation to the NFL Combine and completed all of the required drills and positional workouts.
 On March 19, 2015, James attended Penn State's annual Pro Day and succeeded in lowering his times in the 40, 20, and 10-yard dash from the combine.
-He also performed positional drills for representatives and scouts from 19 NFL teams, who attended to scout James, Donovan Smith, Adrian Amos, and eight other Penn State players.
-He was ranked the fifth best tight end prospect available in the 2015 NFL Draft by NFLDraftScout.com and was ranked the 13th best tight end by NFL analyst Charles Davis.
+James also performed positional drills for representatives and scouts from 19 NFL teams, who attended to scout James, Donovan Smith, Adrian Amos, and eight other Penn State players.
+He was ranked the fifth best tight end prospect available in the 2015 NFL draft by NFLDraftScout.com and was ranked the 13th best tight end by NFL analyst Charles Davis.

 Pittsburgh Steelers

-James was drafted by the Pittsburgh Steelers in the fifth round with the 160th overall pick in the 2015 NFL Draft.
+James was selected by the Pittsburgh Steelers in the fifth round with the 160th overall pick in the 2015 NFL draft.

-2015 season

 On May 14, 2015, the Steelers signed James to a four-year, $2.48 million rookie contract with $218,912 guaranteed.

-On November 8, 2015, James made his professional regular season debut and caught two passes for 13 yards and also scored his first touchdown on a four-yard reception in a 38-35 victory over the Oakland Raiders.
-As a rookie, he appeared in eight games, recording eight receptions for 56 yards and one touchdown.
+On November 8, 2015, James made his professional regular season debut and caught two passes for 13 yards and also scored his first touchdown on a four-yard reception in a 38–35 victory over the Oakland Raiders.
+James finished his rookie year with eight receptions for 56 yards and a touchdown in eight games and two starts.

-2016 season

-The following season, with Heath Miller retired, and newly signed free agent Ladarius Green on injured-reserve, James became the starting tight end to begin the season.

-He started the Pittsburgh Steelers' season-opener against the Washington Redskins and caught five passes for 31-yards in the 38-16 victory.
-The following week, James caught three passes for 29 receiving yards and a touchdown in a 24-16 win against the Cincinnati Bengals.
-His first touchdown came on a nine-yard pass from Ben Roethlisberger.
-On October 9, 2016, James caught a career-high six receptions for 43-yards and caught his third touchdown of the season in a 31-13 victory over the New York Jets.
-In a Week 10 matchup against the Dallas Cowboys, James caught four passes for a season-high 59 receiving yards in a 35-30 loss.
-He finished the 2016 season with 39 receptions for 338 receiving yards and three touchdown in 16 games and 13 starts.

-On January 8, 2017, James started in his first career postseason game and caught one pass for nine yards as the Pittsburgh Steelers defeated the Miami Dolphins 30-12 in the AFC Wild Card Round.